FuelLabs/sway/docs/src/sway-on-chain/libraries.md

 use std::storage::*;
 ```

 Wildcard imports using `*` are supported, but it is always recommended to use explicit imports where possible.
-Note that multiple imports are not yet supported: https://github.com/FuelLabs/sway/issues/563.